VirusTotal/yara/docs/writingrules.rst

     F4 23 00 00 00 00 00 62 B4
     F4 23 15 82 A3 04 45 22 62 B4

-Any jump [X-Y] must met the condition 0 <= X <= Y. In previous versions of YARA both X and Y must be lower than 256, but starting with YARA 2.0 there is no limit for X and Y.
+Any jump [X-Y] must meet the condition 0 <= X <= Y. In previous versions of YARA both X and Y must be lower than 256, but starting with YARA 2.0 there is no limit for X and Y.

 These are valid jumps::